bnachtwey/IT-Stuff/Backup/TSM-ISP/RHEL-Derivates.md

   => As it seems, *the location* may cause the problem.

-- check if the subfolders contain the *"correct lib versions
+- check if the subfolders contain the *"correct lib"* versions

   compare *md5sum* of "missing libs" in RHEL9.6 system: